Dark Sky alternatives for Android weather watchers

 FlowX

-It’s immediately apparent that FlowX (once known as WeatherBomb) is for weather nerds: when you first install it, it opens to a weather map and temperature / humidity charts rather than the usual text-based weather summary.
+It’s immediately apparent that FlowX (once known as WeatherBomb) is for weather nerds: when you first install it, it opens to a weather map and temperature / humidity charts rather than the usual text-based weather summary, and lets you choose what types of data the map shows.
 You get a seven-day forecast; slide your finger across the screen for each day’s forecast.
-The free app gives you a choice of getting data from the NOAA or CMC (Canadian Meteorological Center); the Pro version gives you more map styles, a graph editor, and access to more focused NOAA data for $4.99 / year.
+The free app gets its data from the NOAA; the Pro version gives you more map styles, a graph editor, and access to more focused NOAA data for $4.99 / year.
 The Silver Pro subscription ($9.99 / year) adds additional international sources, and the Gold Pro ($19.99 / year) even more, including the RTOFS (Global Real-Time Ocean Forecast System).

 Price: Free; $4.99 / year version offers additional features; $9.99 / year version adds international sources; $19.99 / year version provides additional resources.